Articles of Incorporation and Rules

 (Fiscal Year)

-Article 72 The fiscal year of this Association shall run from March 1st of each year to the last day of February of the following year.
+Article 72 The fiscal year of this association shall be from March 1st to the end of February of the following year.

 (Financial Processing)

-Article 73 This association shall process its financial affairs in accordance with laws and regulations and the association's accounting rules, and prepare financial statements and accompanying detailed statements.
+Article 73 This cooperative shall process its finances in accordance with laws and regulations and the rules concerning the accounting of this cooperative, and shall prepare financial statements and their accompanying schedules.

 Article 74 This association shall disclose its income and expenditure for each type of business it conducts.

-Article 75 This Association shall set aside as a legal reserve an amount equivalent to at least one-tenth of the surplus for each business year until it reaches an amount equivalent to one-half of the total amount of contributions.
-However, in this case, if there is a deficit carried forward, the amount of the reserve to be set aside shall be calculated by deducting the amount to be used to cover the deficit from the surplus for that business year.
+Article 75 This cooperative shall set aside a legal reserve of an amount equivalent to at least one-tenth of the surplus for each fiscal year, until it reaches an amount equivalent to one-half of the total capital contributions.
+However, in this case, if there are carried-forward losses, the amount of reserves to be set aside shall be calculated based on the amount obtained by deducting the amount to be used to cover those losses from the surplus for the fiscal year in question.

 2. The statutory reserve under the provisions of the preceding paragraph may not be withdrawn except in the case of using it to cover a deficit